Descendants (franchise)

-Descendants is an American media franchise centered on a series of Disney Channel musical fantasy films directed by Kenny Ortega and created by Josann McGibbon and Sara Parriott.
+Descendants is an American media franchise centered on a series of Disney Channel musical fantasy films.
+The franchise was created by Josann McGibbon and Sara Parriott, with the first three films directed by Kenny Ortega, the fourth directed by Jennifer Phang, and the fifth directed by Kimmy Gatewood.

-The franchise takes place in a world that serves as a continuation of the Disney animated classic films.
-Starring Dove Cameron, Cameron Boyce, Sofia Carson and Booboo Stewart, each film chronicles the lives of the teenage children of four Disney Villains on the Isle of the Lost, and their move to the kingdom of Auradon at the request of the teenage son of Queen Belle and King Beast.
-The first film was released as a Disney Channel Original Movie in July 2015.
-Following its success, a sequel was put into production and premiered across six Disney-owned networks in July 2017.
-In August 2019, the third film premiered on Disney Channel.
-Each film was accompanied by original music; the soundtrack for the first film peaked at number one in the United States, the second peaked at number six, and the third peaked at number seven.
+The Descendants franchise is set in a universe that continues the narratives of Disney's animated classic films.
+The series stars Dove Cameron, Cameron Boyce, Sofia Carson, and Booboo Stewart, and each film follows the lives of the teenage children of four Disney Villains who reside on the Isle of the Lost.
+They are invited to the kingdom of Auradon by the teenage son of Queen Belle and King Beast.
+The first film premiered as a Disney Channel Original Movie in July 2015.
+Due to its success, a sequel was produced and premiered across six Disney-owned networks in July 2017.
+The third film debuted on Disney Channel in August 2019.
+A spinoff film to the previous three, Descendants: The Rise of Red, starring Kylie Cantrall and Malia Baker, was released on Disney+ on July 12, 2024, which will be followed by a sequel, Descendants: Wicked Wonderland, scheduled to be released in summer 2026.